 Practical Tips and Recipe Notes

 - Removing the ice cubes: If you don't want to take the pizza all the way out of the oven to tip the ice cubes off, you can simply lift the edge of the pizza dough and tip the ice cubes and excess water onto the baking steel.
 It's hot enough that they'll sizzle and steam immediately.
-I don't like doing it this way because sometimes the water gets trapped under the dough and if I haven't cleaned my steel recently enough it blackens the bottom of the crust.
+I don't like doing it this way because sometimes the water gets trapped under the dough and if I haven't cleaned my steel recently enough, it blackens the bottom of the crust.
 But you do you!

-- Measure Nutella with your heart: Nutella is sticky and thick and hard to measure neatly, which is why I often weigh it.
+- Measure Nutella with your heart: Nutella is sticky and thick and hard to measure neatly, which is why I weigh it.
 And yes, I've given a measurement for how much Nutella to use because I'm a recipe writer and I have to.
-But a lot of times when I'm making Nutella pizza for myself, I measure with my heart, by which I mean I eyeball the amount of Nutella in the piping bag, spreading it out and dolloping on more directly out of the job until my Nutella-loving heart is happy.
+But a lot of times when I'm making Nutella pizza for myself, I measure with my heart, by which I mean I eyeball the amount of Nutella in the piping bag, spreading it out and dolloping on more directly out of the jar until my Nutella-loving heart is happy.
 You should absolutely feel free to do the same.

 📖 Recipe

-Homemade Nutella Pizza for Dessert
+Homemade Nutella Pizza for Dessert (Pizza Steel Recipe)

 Ingredients